cscart/docs/developer_guide/addons/marketplace/addon_package.rst

 .. note::

-    You can also :doc:`deliver add-ons and upgrades to the Marketplace from your Git repository <../tutorials/organizing_git_workflow>`.
+    You can also :doc:`deliver add-ons and upgrades to the Marketplace from your Git repository <git_delivery>`.